Making yourself at home on Android

 - Home: This will always take you to the Home screen.
 If you want to get back to the Home screen in a hurry then press Home.
 Hold down Home and swipe up to launch Google Now.
 It’s always in the middle.

 - Back: The Back button is exactly as it sounds.
 If you want to go back one page, one level, or one screen, to what you were just looking at, then tap the Back button.
 You can also use it to back out of apps.
 It’s usually on the left.

 - Search: You’ll find this on older Android phones and it simply allows you to search for whatever you want via Google.
 You can also hold it down to launch Voice search.

 Instead of defaulting to the home screen, like an iPhone, your apps on Android will be tucked away in the app drawer.
-You can have multiple home screens in Android and you simply swipe left and right to cycle through them.
+You can have multiple home screens in Android, and you simply swipe left and right to cycle through them.
 There will be an icon labeled Apps on the bottom row of all of your home screens, contained in an ever-present dock with the other usual suspects like Phone, Contacts, Messaging, and Internet.
-If you want to add an app shortcut directly to your home screen, just find it in the app drawer and tap and hold on the icon until it comes loose and your home screen pops up underneath, and then drop it where you want it.
+If you want to add an app shortcut directly to your home screen, just find it in the app drawer, then tap and hold on the icon until it comes loose and your home screen pops up underneath, and then drop it where you want it.

 Everything important that happens on your phone will spark a notification (and they work a lot better than iPhone).
 Simply drag down the notification bar from the top of the screen to check up on your latest notifications.
 You can click on them for more detail, or to take action.
-You can dismiss them by swiping them away, or tap Clear to get rid of everything at once.
+You can dismiss them by swiping them away, or tap the clear icon to get rid of everything at once.

 Customization and widgets

-Even though the Play Store is overtaking Apple’s App Store when it comes to sheer numbers, there’s no denying that there are more high quality, polished apps and games on iOS.
+Even though the Play Store has overtaken Apple’s App Store when it comes to sheer numbers, there’s no denying that there are more high quality, polished apps and games on iOS.
 Due to the potential profit margin for developers (which, on average, remains higher on iOS because people spend more money on apps) most new apps and games will launch on iPhone first.
-The good news is that the gap is closing and the vast majority of the big apps and games that you knew and loved on your iPhone will be available for Android.
+The good news is that the gap is closing, and the vast majority of the big apps and games that you knew and loved on your iPhone will be available for Android.
 You’ll also find that apps and games are generally cheaper, and a higher proportion of them are free, on the Android platform.

 To get you started, why not check out our best Android apps and best Android games roundups?
 With Android you are not forced to use a set of default apps.
 In fact, you’ll typically find duplicated functionality in pre-installed Google apps, and manufacturer or carrier apps.
 You can simply select the one you like best, or install another third-party option to do the job.
 When you have more than one app capable of performing a task, you’ll get a pop-up window asking you which one you’d like to use (you can tick Always to make it the default).